chrishopp/Icecast/Lubuntu16LTS/README.md

 # Lubuntu (Ubuntu 16.04.4 LTS last tested) (Lubuntu 16.04 LTS)
-1. Install Lubuntu with preffered options, see next 2 items.
+1. Install Lubuntu with preferred options, see next 2 items.
 2. Do not "install third-party software for graphics..." at this time.
 Required items will be installed with the script.
 3. Log in automatically not required, but is ok to use depending on desired security.
 4. Run an initial system update